reinier/dotfiles/README.md

 - Easy sync between my [Technik](https://boardsource.xyz/store/5ffb9b01edd0447f8023fdb2) and [Moonlander](https://www.zsa.io/moonlander/)
 - Minimize pinky use on both sides for ergonomic reasons
 - No tap dances
-- Minimal use of combos
+- Minimal use of combos (currently six in use)

 ### The keymap and macros for use with the MEH-key